makrai/notes/luo21-anisotrop-transformer.md

 ## 2.2 Whitening Transformation

-* Whitening is a method to transform vectors into the standard normal distributn (the mean vector is 0 and the covariance matrix is the identity matrix):
+* Whitening is a method to transform vectors into the standard normal distributn (the mean vector is 0 and the covariance matrix is the identity matrix)

 ## 2.5 Related Work